Context: In linguistics

 In the 19th century, it was debated whether the most fundamental principle in language was contextuality or compositionality, and compositionality was usually preferred.
 Verbal context refers to the text or speech surrounding an expression (word, sentence, or speech act).
 Verbal context influences the way an expression is understood; hence the norm of not citing people out of context.
 Since much contemporary linguistics takes texts, discourses, or conversations as the object of analysis, the modern study of verbal context takes place in terms of the analysis of discourse structures and their mutual relationships, for instance the coherence relation between sentences.

 Neurolinguistic analysis of context has shown that the interaction between interlocutors defined as parsers creates a reaction in the brain that reflects predictive and interpretative reactions.
-It can be said then, that mutual knowledge, co-text, genre, speakers, hearers create a neurolinguistic composition of context.
+It can be said then that mutual knowledge, co-text, genre, speakers, hearers create a neurolinguistic composition of context.

 Traditionally, in sociolinguistics, social contexts were defined in terms of objective social variables, such as those of class, gender, age or race.
 More recently, social contexts tend to be defined in terms of the social identity being construed and displayed in text and talk by language users.
-Influenced by space.

 The influence of context parameters on language use or discourse is usually studied in terms of language variation, style or register (see Stylistics).
 The basic assumption here is that language users adapt the properties of their language use (such as intonation, lexical choice, syntax, and other aspects of formulation) to the current communicative situation.
 In this sense, language use or discourse may be called more or less 'appropriate' in a given context.